An Investment Checklist Example (Why You Should Have A Checklist)

 A good decision sometimes results in a bad outcome, and a good outcome can happen after a bad decision.
 We often fool ourselves by judging the quality of the decision based on the end result.

-If you have a resulting bias, you’ll have problems learning from your decisions.
-To avoid “resulting”, you need to focus on the decision process, which, of course, an investment checklist is all about.
+You’ll have problems learning from your decisions if you have a resulting bias.
+To avoid “resulting”, you need to focus on the decision process, which an investment checklist is all about.

 Never forget that life is a perpetual state of learning.
 Experience is an effective teacher but only if you are willing to listen.

 A checklist removes the complexity

 Checklists may be simple to understand but deliver excellent efficiency, precision, and easement results, especially under complex situations.
 Good checklists are known to deliver crisp outcomes.
 They act as reminders of necessary steps and don’t necessarily need to detail everything.
 A bad checklist, however, can be longer than it needs to be, unclear, difficult to use, imprecise, and detailed.